Kentucky Adoption Forms

 This condition of home residency of the adoptee is waived in case of child adoption in Kentucky when the adoptee is not your stepchild.
 In such cases of child adoption in Kentucky, the child may not be required to live with you for any specified period prior to the petition is granted if they are being placed through the Kentucky Cabinet for Health and Family Services or any of its agencies.

-ADULT ADOPTION IN KENTUCKY
+ADULT ADOPTION FORMS IN KENTUCKY

 Adult adoption in Kentucky is fairly simple as long as either the applicant or the adoptee fulfill the residency condition in the state for 12 months prior to the petition is filed.
 Adult adoption in Kentucky also requires the express consent of the adult being adopted.